-The lessons are available at Center Stage Performing Arts Studio in Quincy Center, MA.
+The lessons are available on Sundays at Center Stage Performing Arts Studio in Quincy Center, MA.

 The dedication, enthusiasm, and experience I bring as a flute teacher allow my students to concentrate on more than just playing an instrument.
 Nurturing responsibility, encouraging patience and kindness, instilling musical sensitivity, and developing mind and listening skills are some of the special features of my teaching philosophy.